 Contact Roden Law for a Free Consultation

-Roden Law’s brain injury lawyers in Albany have helped numerous accident victims take legal action against negligent parties that caused their injury.
+Roden Law’s Albany brain injury lawyers have helped numerous accident victims take legal action against negligent parties that caused their injury.
 We understand how to build a case that proves the at-fault party acted negligently in causing you or your loved one to suffer a brain injury.

 During your free, no obligation consultation, an Albany brain injury attorney will review the circumstance behind your accident and how your injury has affected your life.
 We will then help you determine which legal options may be available to hold the at-fault party liable for compensation.